15 Superb Educational Animation Examples for Online Courses

 More than 14,500 employees of One QBE in 37 countries engage in the course and upgrade their skills.
 Animation helps One QBE to narrow the multinational gap of knowledge.
 Applying animation in training helps employees save time while employers can save a good amount of money.

-15. Freight Snap – Supply chain training
+15. Freight Snap – Educational Animation about Supply Chain Training

 Type: Explanatory animation